dell/csm-docs/content/v2/csidriver/installation/operator/isilon.md

    3. Also, snapshotter and resizer sidecars are not optional to choose, it comes default with Driver installation.

 ## Volume Health Monitoring
-This feature is introduced in CSI Driver for unity version 2.1.0.
+This feature is introduced in CSI Driver for PowerScale version 2.1.0.

 ### Operator based installation